naninovel/docs/docs/en/guide/state-management.md

 ```

 ::: tip EXAMPLE
 A more advanced example of using custom state with a list of custom structs to save-load game state of an inventory UI can be found in the [inventory sample](/guide/samples#inventory).
-Specifically, de-/serialization of the custom state is implemented in `Scripts/Runtime/Inventory/UI/InventoryUI.cs` custom UI.
+Specifically, de-/serialization of the custom state is implemented in `Scripts/Runtime/Inventory/UI/InventoryUI.cs`.
 :::

-It's also possible to access global and settings state of the engine to store custom data with them.
-Unlike game state, which is specific to game sessions and require subscribing to save/load events, global and settings state objects are singletons and can be directly accessed via properties of the state manager.
+You can also access global and settings state of the engine to store custom data with them.
+Unlike game state, which is specific to game sessions and requires subscribing to save/load events, global and settings state objects are singletons and can be directly accessed via properties of the state manager.

 ```csharp
 [System.Serializable]